 One of New Orleans' most distinctive architectural symbols, these are the long, narrow houses you see with rooms all lined up in a row.
 The design is thought to be an evolution of the African "long house" style brought to Louisiana via Haiti.
 The name is thought to come from the West African word shogon, or "God's house,” although some historians also say it refers to a house where you can fire a shotgun and the bullet goes through every room – also the shape generally, of a shotgun.

 This standard New Orleans greeting means simply "How are you?" or "What's going on?"
 So don't tell the asker where you are.
 Just say you're doing alright.

-Cheer of New Orleans Saints fans everywhere, shortened from "Who dat say dey gonna beat dem Saints?"
+Official cheer of New Orleans Saints fans everywhere, shortened from "Who dat say dey gonna beat dem Saints?"
 Saints fans are also called “who dats.”